Family: Malvaceae

 Native Sitenative to areas of USA and Canada

-Misc FactsOne Native American tribe used this plant to cure inflamed bladders.
-1st collected by English plant hunter Rev. John Banister in colonial Virginia c.
-1680.
-A gunman mistakenly shot and killed him while he collected plants.
-Bloomed for Jefferson at Monticello in July 1767. (#164) AKA: hardy hibiscus or swamp rose mallow, Crimson-eyed Rose-mallow, Marshmallow Hibiscus (syn.
-Hibiscus palustris)
+Misc FactsOne Native American tribe used this plant to treat inflamed bladders.
+It was first collected by the English plant hunter Rev. John Banister in colonial Virginia around 1680.
+Tragically, he was accidentally shot and killed by a gunman while he was gathering plants.
+The plant bloomed for Thomas Jefferson at Monticello in July 1767.
+It is also known as hardy hibiscus or swamp rose mallow, and is commonly referred to as Crimson-eyed Rose-mallow or Marshmallow Hibiscus (scientific name: Hibiscus palustris).

 Notes & Reference#164-Heritage Flower Farm (www.heritageflowerfarm.com), #203- North Creek Nursery (www.northcreeknurseries.com), #153-Illinois Wild Flower (www.illinoiswildflowers.info)